Last Updated on July 25, 2021 by Grow with Bovees

 Because managed bins are turned one or more times, extra capacity needs to be planned for this process.
 For this, you need to factor in at least 6′ to 8′ of leeway around one or two sides of the bins for you to work in as you turn, replenish or harvest.

-Allow a zone at the composting site for storing equipment and keeping it dry as well.
+Allow a zone at the composting site for storing composting equipment and keeping it dry as well.
 In addition to your composting fork or compost turning tool, garden cart, various water pails, and containers, you may eventually want to acquire a shredder or chipper.
 These are available in a range of sizes, and all require a significant spot for safe operation.

-Not only will you need to consider allocating a location in your compost area for storage of the machine, but you’ll also want a sizable zone to use for the actual shredding and chopping done in preparation for building your compost pile.
+Not only will you need to consider allocating a location in your compost area for storage of the machine, but you’ll also want a sizable zone to use for the actual shredding and chopping done in preparation for building your compost heap.

 At this stage, it is best to be able to accommodate two piles: one that is about to be shredded and one that accumulates after it has been shredded.
 Because these machines are often high-powered, they should be handled with some caution and working in tight quarters is not recommended.